jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

     with the Crowdin account of *jupyterlab-bot*.
 Hence the commits and pull request is attributed to the bot.

-    If the branch is deleted, it will be created.
+    If the branch is deleted, it will be re-created.

 .. warning::